ArthurCbn/cabot/README.md

 # Cabot

-One command for one feature : updating all your playlists (download in lossless, convert, analyse key) .
+One command for one feature : updating all your playlists from Spotify and SoundCloud (download in lossless, convert, ~analyse key~).

 ## Dependencies